git-learning-game/documents/monday-updates.md

 - Fixed MacOS crash caused by a non-existent option for 'sed'
 - Creating a 2D scene for more fun interaction with files.
 The player can walk around and create/delete/manipulate objects that represent files.
 - Show a combined view of the working directory, of the index, and of the last commit, with halos: the current files are white objects, the index versions are blue halos, the last commit is a faint shadow.
 Seems like a promising way to build more intuition of how these three interact.
+- Had an enjoyable chat with Marie, thanks for that!

 **What do we plan to do this week?**